winstonrc/winstonrc/README.md

 $ cat .winstonrc
 \# 🌱 👾 🏎️ 🎾
 \# I'm a software developer who enjoys tinkering with handheld devices like the Game Boy.
-\# I enjoy contributing to open source projects and believe in FOSS.
+\# I contribute to open source projects when I can and am a proponent of FOSS.

 \# mastodon: [@winston@fosstodon.org](https://fosstodon.org/@winston)
 $